PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/275-new-website-launched.md

 Since we needed to upgrade to the latest Joomla 3, I decided to also make the website look more modern and closer to our old, initial one.
-I really liked the Dolphin website look, so you\'ll find some elements close to their design
+I really liked the Dolphin website look, so you'll find some elements close to their design
 😊

-Here\'s what\'s changed:
+Here's what's changed:

 -   Now running the latest Joomla 3 platform
 -   New color scheme, matching the old PCSX2 website one that many